 You have the following options:

-- Apply for all forms of funding to cover the expensive costs associate with tuition.
+- Apply for all forms of funding (scholarships, bursaries, and grants) to cover the expensive costs associate with tuition.

 There are many options when it comes finding free money in college.
 Every college has all sorts of scholarships, bursaries, and awards offered.